codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Encrypting-the-Caesar-Cipher---6d7d.md

-Let's play with a real example.
+Let's play around with a real example.

 The first verse of the song *Take Me Out To the Ball Game* is shown.
 This is the plaintext you will encrypt in this lab.